Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Twisted-wave formalism

 \end{widetext}

-Limiting case of the plane waves may be obtained from (\ref{eq:cr11}) by putting $\theta_c=0$.
+The limiting case of plane waves may be obtained from (\ref{eq:cr11}) by putting $\theta_c=0$.
 Then $P_J(\cos \theta_c) = 1$ and comparing with (\ref{eq:14}), we see that these equations coincide.
-Thus, we obtain a result which could be formulated as a statement. \\ \textbf{Statement 1}:
+Thus, we obtain a result, which can be formulated as

-\textit{For the circularly polarized Bessel beams and extended atomic target, the effect of twisting on the photoelectron angular distribution is expressed in multiplication of each coefficient at the Legendre polynomial $P_k(\cos \theta_p)$ by a factor of $P_k(\cos \theta_c)$, where $\theta_c$ is the opening angle of the twisted radiation cone.
-The result is independent of the field multipoles and atomic structure.}
+\textbf{Statement 1}: \textit{For circularly polarized Bessel beams and an extended atomic target, the effect of twisting on the photoelectron angular distribution is expressed by multiplying each coefficient of the Legendre polynomial $P_k(\cos \theta_p)$ by a factor $P_k(\cos \theta_c)$, where $\theta_c$ is the opening angle of the twisted radiation cone.
+This result is independent of the field multipoles and the target structure.}